Charybdotoxin

-Charybdotoxin (CTX) is a 37 amino acid neurotoxin from the venom of the scorpion Leiurus quinquestriatus hebraeus (deathstalker) that blocks calcium-activated potassium channels.
+Charybdotoxin (ChTX) is a 37 amino acid neurotoxin from the venom of the scorpion Leiurus quinquestriatus hebraeus (deathstalker) that blocks calcium-activated potassium channels.
 This blockade causes hyperexcitability of the nervous system.
 It is a close homologue of agitoxin and both toxins come from Leiurus quinquestriatus hebraeus.
 It is named after Charybdis, a sea monster from Greek myth.

 Chemical properties

 Family

 The Charybdotoxin family of scorpion toxins is a group of small peptides that has many family members, such as the pandinotoxin, derived from the venom of scorpion Pandinus imperator.

 Structure

 Scorpions such as the deathstalker paralyze their prey by injecting a potent mix of peptide toxins.
 Charybdotoxin, a 37 amino acid, 4 kDa neurotoxin with the molecular formula C176H277N57O55S7, is one of the peptide toxins that can be extracted from the venom of the scorpion.
 Its structure is very similar to that of margatoxin.
 Charybdotoxin contains three disulfide bridges.